a-boy/playmath/README.md

 - try to prove Twin Prime Conjecture
 ```
-    1. Method 1: If a prime gap subsequence repeats twice, then it will occur infinitely times. such as {2}, {4},{2*k},{2,4,2},{6,6}...
+    1. Method 1: If a prime gap subsequence repeats twice, then it will occur infinitely times.
+    such as {2}, {4},{2*k},{2,4,2},{6,6}...
     2. Method 2: by using modern database function `groupby` on prime gap sequence, ...
-     Observing prime gap frequency distribution for primes up to some big integer N0 .Peaks occur at multiples of 6.
+     Observing prime gap frequency distribution for primes up to some big integer N0 .
+     Peaks occur at multiples of 6.
 And the ratio of {2}s to {6}s will be great than a const(0.5 ?).
     1, 2, 2, 4, 2, 4, 2, 4, 6, 2, 6, 4, 2, 4, 6, 6, 2, 6, 4, 2, 6, 4, 6, 8, 4, 2, 4, 2, 4, 14, 4, 6, 2, 10, 2, 6, 6, 4, 6, 6, 2, 10, 2, 4, 2, 12, 12, 4, 2, 4, 6, 2, 10, 6, 6, 6, 2, 6, 4, 2, ... (sequence A001223 in the OEIS).
 ```